Skip navigation to main content.

 Finding Recipients

 Organ recipients are identified through the United Network for Organ Sharing (UNOS).
-Their sophisticated program determines the best match by looking at factors such as blood type, size, medical urgency and distance from the donor.
+This national system determines the best match by looking at factors such as blood type, size, medical urgency and distance from the donor.

 Family Care

-Our family support coordinators care for the donor’s family throughout the donation process, answering questions, creating keepsakes of the donor and providing any support that’s needed.
-Our Aftercare Program also provides grief support to families and honors the donor in the 13 months following donation.
+Our donation and family advocates guide families through the donation process, answering questions, creating keepsakes of the donor and providing any support that’s needed.
+Our Aftercare Program also provides grief support to families and honors the donor following donation.